 B – Less electricity from coal

 To meet the climate targets, Germany must reduce electricity from coal.
 In the interim, coal consumption has fluctuated, rising from 2011 to 2013 and falling by more than 6 percent from 2013 to 2014, but a rising price of carbon and the increasing competitiveness of renewable power will make this trend short-lived – and Germany will stay within its carbon emission limits during the process.
 In 2014, electricity from fossil fuels (including gas) hit a 35-year low.
 In 2015, power from lignite, hard coal, and natural gas continue to shrink, falling slightly by less than one percent.
 Furthermore, carbon capture and storage is expensive and unsafe, and the German government has already stated that it will not promote the technology against popular will.

 When Germany resolved to shut down eight of its seventeen nuclear plants in 2011 and phase out the rest of them by 2022, there was concern that coal power would be ramped up to fill the gap left behind by nuclear – but that is not the plan, because the country cannot meet its climate targets with coal power.
 After all, roughly half as much carbon is emitted when natural gas is burned instead of hard coal.
 Lignite, which is domestically available in Germany in large quantities, is three times more carbon intensive than natural gas.
 Furthermore, coal plants do not ramp up and down as fast as flexible turbines fired with natural gas do, making the latter a better way of filling in hourly gaps in renewable power production.
-For more information on natural gas as a bridge to a future with renewable gas supplies (see 2 – H Flexible power production (no more baseload)).
+For more information on natural gas as a bridge to a future with renewable gas supplies (see 2 – H Flexible power production).